List of Doomsday Clock characters: Doomed

 The Doomed are India's sanctioned superhero team.
-Among its identified members are leader Celsius and members Aalok, Animal-Vegetable-Mineral Man, Aruna, Beast Girl, Maya, Solstice, and Son of Kalki.
+Among its members are leader Celsius and members Aalok, Animal-Vegetable-Mineral Man, Aruna, Beast Girl, Maya, Solstice, and Son of Kalki.

 Elite Basij

 The Elite Basij is Iran's sanctioned superhero team.
-Among its identified members are leader Seyeh the Seer and members Blacksmith, Manticore, Patient One, Scirocco, and Super-Shayk.
+Among its members are leader Seyeh the Seer and members Blacksmith, Manticore, Patient One, Scirocco, and Super-Shayk.

 Great Twenty

 The Great Twenty is an expanded version of the Great Ten and China's sanctioned superhero team.
-Among its identified members are:
+Among its members are: